Stuart J. Russell: Career and research

 In 2016, he founded the Center for Human-Compatible Artificial Intelligence at UC Berkeley, with co-principal investigators Pieter Abbeel, Anca Dragan, Tom Griffiths, Bart Selman, Joseph Halpern, Michael Wellman and Satinder Singh Baveja.
 Russell has published several hundred conference and journal articles as well as several books, including The Use of Knowledge in Analogy and Induction and Do the Right Thing: Studies in Limited Rationality (with Eric Wefald).
 Along with Peter Norvig, he is the author of Artificial Intelligence: A Modern Approach, a textbook used by over 1,500 universities in 135 countries.
 He is on the Scientific Advisory Board for the Future of Life Institute and the advisory board of the Centre for the Study of Existential Risk.

 In 2017 he collaborated with the Future of Life Institute to produce a video, Slaughterbots, about swarms of drones assassinating political opponents, and presented this to a United Nations meeting about the Convention on Certain Conventional Weapons.

-In 2018 he contributed an interview to the documentary Do You Trust This Computer?
+In 2018 he contributed an interview to the documentary Do You Trust This Computer?.

 His book, Human Compatible: Artificial Intelligence and the Problem of Control, was published by Viking on 8 October 2019.
 His work is aligned with Human-Centered Artificial Intelligence themes.
 His former doctoral students include Marie desJardins, Eric Xing and Shlomo Zilberstein.

 Russell gave the 2021 Reith Lectures, broadcast on BBC Radio 4, on Living with Artificial Intelligence with lectures on "The Biggest Event in Human History", "AI in warfare", "AI in the economy" and "AI: A Future for Humans".

+In March 2023, Russell signed an open letter from the Future of Life Institute calling for "all AI labs to immediately pause for at least 6 months the training of AI systems more powerful than GPT-4".
+The letter has been signed by over 30,000 individuals, including AI researchers such as Yoshua Bengio and Gary Marcus.
+In a January 2025 article in Newsweek, Russell wrote "In other words, the AGI race is a race towards the edge of a cliff."